countable-web/open-source-corporation/consulting/README.md

 ### Methodology
   * Understand the client's business.
+  * Answer the question, of new projects: "How will we know if this project's succeeded."
+Answer it as clearly as possible and write it down in a prominent place.
+All tasks hence should clearly move us toward the stated result.
   * Develop a clear domain language (words used with the client) and use them throughout the project and codebase.
   * Nurture a relationship of collaboration between all stakeholders to increase the pie rather than worry how to split it.
   * Use agile methodology as a toolkit, where applicable.